SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/index.md

 <Image align="center" alt="Activating Royal Mail labels integration" border={true} caption="Activating Royal Mail labels integration" src="https://files.readme.io/abc4b6de2300fc06a50a56e87560afb0251fd5a13cf521fff5c473cdc4502d51-RM_Labels_activation.png" />

-5. Once activated, now proceed to adding the  [shipping account](https://docs.intersoftsapient.net/docs/shipping-account-requirements) and [shipping location](https://docs.intersoftsapient.net/docs/add-a-shipping-location) for Royal Mail.
+5. Once activated, now proceed to adding the  [Shipping Account](https://docs.intersoftsapient.net/docs/shipping-account-requirements) and [Shipping Location](https://docs.intersoftsapient.net/docs/add-a-shipping-location) for Royal Mail.

 > 💡 *Tip*
 >
-> *For Sandbox (Test) account, you can fill the information with dummy details.
-For more information on how to set up a Royal Mail<Glossary>shipping account</Glossary> , refer to the [Setup Royal Mail shipping account](https://docs.intersoftsapient.net/docs/shipping-account-requirements) section.*
+> *For Sandbox (Test) account, please fill the information with dummy details.
+For more information on how to set up a Royal Mail S<Glossary>hipping Account</Glossary> , refer to the [Setup Royal Mail Shipping Account](https://docs.intersoftsapient.net/docs/shipping-account-requirements) section.*

-6. If you are a freight 2 post customer, set up [international arrival containers (A-scan)](https://docs.intersoftsapient.net/docs/add-barcode-range-for-international-arrival-containers).
+6. If you are a Freight 2 Post customer, set up [International Arrival Containers (A-scan)](https://docs.intersoftsapient.net/docs/add-barcode-range-for-international-arrival-containers).
 For now this can be filled with dummy details.
 Production details will be provided to you when your account is switched onto production.
 7. After, develop all the [API calls required](https://docs.intersoftsapient.net/docs/sandbox-development-api-requirements) considering the specific requirements applicable to you:

-* If you are a commercial clearance customer, refer to the [corresponding requirements](https://docs.intersoftsapient.net/docs/commercial-clearance-customers).
+* If you are a Commercial Clearance customer, refer to the [corresponding requirements](https://docs.intersoftsapient.net/docs/commercial-clearance-customers).
-* If you are a freight 2 post customer, refer to the [corresponding requirements](https://docs.intersoftsapient.net/docs/freight-2-post-customers).
+* If you are a Freight 2 Post customer, refer to the [corresponding requirements](https://docs.intersoftsapient.net/docs/freight-2-post-customers).

 > 🚧 *Important*
 >
 > *Please also ensure that you adhere to our[API Rate Limits](https://docs.intersoftsapient.net/docs/api-rate-limiting).*

-8. Once all the necessary steps have been completed, you are now ready to go live.
-Before getting you live on board, make sure you complete our [Test Pack](https://docs.intersoftsapient.net/docs/royal-mail-importers-sandbox-test-pack) and submit it at [onboarding@intersoft.co.uk](mailto:onboarding@intersoft.co.uk).
+8. Once all the above steps have been done, make sure you complete our [Test Pack](https://docs.intersoftsapient.net/docs/royal-mail-importers-sandbox-test-pack) and submit it at [onboarding@intersoft.co.uk](mailto:onboarding@intersoft.co.uk).

 > 📘 *Note*
 >